 Make Absolutely Sure That They Catch Some Fish

 Try your hardest not to quit before fish are caught.
 Catching one or more on the very first experience is so important.
 Without any catches, you may be asked repeatably about what is trying to be accomplished.
 Selecting the right water for fish is one thing.
 Selecting a lure or bait for them is another one altogether.
-You can usually get some bites if your put a worm on a small hook and cast near the bank or near sunken trees.
-Bluegill of all sizes are always a welcome addition.
+You can usually get some bites if you put a worm on a small hook and cast near the bank or near sunken trees.
+Bluegill of all sizes is always a welcome addition.
 A rainbow trout or a yellow perch can be extremely exciting too and they bite worms.